Get News & Updates Directly To Your Inbox

 Find A Doctor Or Hospital In Your Network.

-Myth: The insurance agent is working for the insurance company, not for me.Fact: Most insurance agents are independent contractors.
-That means they want to sell you a plan again next year to make sure they keep being paid.
-The better the service you get, the more likely you are to call that agent to renew your plan next year.
-Myth: It costs more to use an agent because you have to pay a commission.Fact: The insurance company pays the commission.
-That means you pay the same amount for your health plan whether you buy it yourself or through an insurance agent.
-But buying insurance through an agent can save you hours of time wading through the plan choices.
-The agent has the know how to help you decide which plan is right for you.
+Myth: It costs more to use an agent because you have to pay a commission.Fact: The insurance company pays the commission so you will pay the same amount for your health plan whether you use an insurance agent or get it yourself.
+The difference is that the agent can save you hours of time wading through the choices and has the know how to help you decide which plan is right for you.

 Myth: An insurance agent is nothing more than a middle man.Fact: It’s true.
 Insurance agents are middle men.
 But not in the way you think.
 They are more than an unneeded extra step.
 They are key players whose job is to help customers make sense of a complex system.
 A good agent will spend time learning about the needs of you and your family and then will look for a health plan that fits your needs and your budget.
 He or she will walk you through the benefits, application and enrollment process.

 Myth: An insurance agent is working for the insurance company, not for me.Fact: Most insurance agents are independent contractors.
 That means they want to sell you a plan again next year to make sure they keep being paid.
 The better the service you get, the more likely you are to renew your health plan through that agent.

 Myth: There is no benefit to using an agent.Fact: Using an agent provides lots of benefits.
 That’s because an agent: